The Citadel Bulldogs football: Bowl games

-FCS playoffs
+NCAA Division I-AA/FCS Playoffs results

 The Citadel has appeared in the NCAA Division I Football Championship playoffs five times, posting a 2–5 record.

 Rivalries

 The Citadel's primary rivals are the VMI Keydets football and Furman Paladins football.
 The game with VMI is known as the Military Classic of the South.
 The Citadel and Furman have been heated, annual rivals since both joined the Southern Conference in 1936.
 The Citadel is 151-174-9 all-time against in-state opponents.